rust-lang/reference/src/abi.md

 - [Trait definition functions][items.traits] with a body

 > [!NOTE]
-> `rustc` currently warns in other positions, but this may be rejected in the future.
+> `rustc` ignores use in other positions but lints against it.
+This may become an error in the future.

 r[abi.link_section.duplicates]
-Only the last instance of `link_section` on an item is honored.
-Previous `link_section` attributes are ignored.
+Only the last use of `link_section` on an item has effect.

 > [!NOTE]
-> `rustc` currently warns on preceding duplicate `link_section` attributes.
+> `rustc` lints against any use preceding the last.
 This may become an error in the future.

 r[abi.link_section.unsafe]
 The `link_section` attribute must be marked with [`unsafe`][attributes.safety] because it allows users to place data and code into sections of memory not expecting them, such as mutable data into read-only areas.